Red imported fire ants in Australia

-The red imported fire ant (Solenopsis invicta) is an invasive species in Australia originating from South America but was imported by European colonisers to Australia, New Zealand, and even the United States of America and several Asian and Caribbean countries.
+The red imported fire ant (Solenopsis invicta) is an invasive species in Australia originating from South America but imported to Australia, New Zealand, the United States of America and several Asian and Caribbean countries.
 Fire ants are listed by the International Union for Conservation of Nature (IUCN) as one of the world's most invasive species.

 Fire ants were first detected in Australia in Queensland in 2001.
 The Australian government has listed Fire ants as a Key Threatening Process in recognition of the ant’s potential to severely impact on Australia’s biodiversity.

 Appearance

 Fire ants have a copper brown head and body with a darker abdomen.
 The worker ants are blackish to reddish and vary in size from 2–6 mm.